 Male Effigy, Probable Ancestor Figure

-This Native American sandstone image probably represents an ancestor of a chiefly lineage.
-Referred to as “Sandy” it is a magnificent example of Mississippian statuary.
+This Native American sandstone image probably represents an ancestor of a chiefly lineage, and is a magnificent example of Mississippian statuary.
 The significance of human figures in Mississippian society is inferred from two lines of evidence: where they are found and who is depicted.
-Figures such as Sandy are found all across the Southeast and Midwest at important Mississippian town sites.
+Figures such as this one are found all across the Southeast and Midwest at important Mississippian town sites.
 In some cases, figures were found buried in or near temple mounds, indicating they were a central feature of the community.
 The male figure is commonly associated with a female figure in a similar posture.
-Pairs of males and females from public contexts have been interpreted by archaeologists as prominent ancestors of a lineage, be it real or fictitious.
-A female figure was found in the same context as Sandy in Wilson County, Tennessee, in 1939.
+Pairs of males and females from public contexts have been interpreted by archaeologists as prominent ancestors of a lineage.
+A female figure was found in the same context as this male figure in Wilson County, Tennessee, in 1939.

 The appearance of an older man is clearly implied by wrinkles around his eyes and a sagging neck.
 Notice the presence of paint on his face and coloration of his eyes and mouth.
 Such intimate details, including an elaborate hairstyle, allow archaeologists to better infer what Mississippian individuals may have looked like, at least those of a high status in society.